ToniWonKanobi/theoveranalyzed.net/drafts/ditching-webfonts-part-ii.md

 @@ Tags=Ditching Webfonts, Cloud.typography, TypeKit, Hoefler, Adobe, web, design
 @@ Image=http://www.typography.com/images/overviewPageImages/whitney_cell_07.png

-<div class="topstory">What started out as a simple rant about the slowness of the web morphed into a mini-series about webfonts.
+<div class="topstory">What started out as a simple rant about the slowness of the web morphed into a <a href="http://www.theoveranalyzed.net/tags/Ditching%20Webfonts">mini-series</a> about webfonts.
 Be sure to check out the <a href-"http://www.theoveranalyzed.net/2015/7/12/why-the-web-is-so-slow">first</a> and <a href="http://www.theoveranalyzed.net/2015/7/15/ditching-webfonts">second</a> posts on the subject.</div>

 # A Good Point